1 How lovely is your dwelling place,

 and the swallow builds her nest and raises her young

 O Lord of Heaven’s Armies, my King and my God!

 4 What joy for those who can live in your house,

 always singing your praises.

-That nostalgia is thick on the shoulders of the writer of Psalm 84.
-He remembers and savors the memories of his visit to the temple.
-He was given something in that particular moment that would haunt him for the rest of his life.
-In his thinking, the beauty of the temple could never ever be the same again.
-The beauty of that experience was inviolable and true and could never be duplicated.
-But it was his, and he would never forget.
+That nostalgia lays thick on the shoulders of the writer of Psalm 84.
+He remembers and savors those powerful memories of his visit to the temple.
+He was given something at that particular moment that would follow him for the rest of his life.

-When we finally make our way to Jesus, life takes on a curious wonder.
+But when we finally make our way to Jesus, life takes on a special and curious wonder.
 When the rain finally comes to the barren desert, an explosion of life bursts out.
-In the exact same way, our lives get very green and lush.
-This is in contrast to our dry and desperate life without His presence.
+In much the same way, our lives are ‘watered’ by Jesus.
+Things get very green and lush as we live in the Spirit.
+All of this is in contrast to our dry and desperate life without His presence.

-I am hungry for His presence.
-I want to be in the center of wherever He is at.
+I want to become hungry for His presence.
+I so want to be in the center of wherever He is at.
 I admit that His grace and love has spoiled me.
 But the love of Jesus does this.
-Normal life seems to be in black & white, He turns it into a vibrant color.
-The psalmist begs to be returned to the temple.
-He wants to be there, more then anything.
+Normal life seems to be nothing more than a boring journey into ‘black & white’, but somehow He turns it all into stunning color.

 The psalmist practically begs to be returned to the temple.
 He wants to be there, more than anything else.
 It is now his true home.
 He will not be satisfied with anything less.

 I say to the Lord, “You are my Lord.